mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_e_mccc.md

     - 1 with Course Level Type = D
     - 1 with Course Level Type = A
     - 2 college courses to be used for Direct Pay PSEO.

-Each should include the following elements:
+Each college course should include the following elements:
       - PostSecondaryInstitutionId (see [College Courses](descriptors_resources.md#college-courses))
       - MaximumAvailableCredits
       - CourseCode (District ID plus '-' and College Course Identifier - generally dept letters & course number)
       - CourseTitle
       - CourseDefinedByDescriptorId = 'College'
       - CourseIdentificationCode - repeat the CourseCode (this is an ed-fi requirement)
-      - CourseIdentificationSystemDescriptor = 'LEA course code' for D&A, 'University Course Code' for PSEO
+      - CourseIdentificationSystemDescriptor = 'LEA course code' for the first two, 'University Course Code' for the PSEO courses

 5. Create a District Course for Independent Study